 FORMAT

 The format of your CV can conform to your own individual style as long as it is easy to read and the information given is easy to find.
 Your CV should always be typed.
 It is desirable that your CV be brief and succinct.
-The CV Coversheet highlighting education, licensure experience and professional affiliations is adequate as an informal introductory document.
+The CV Coversheet highlighting education, licensure, experience and professional affiliations is adequate as an informal introductory document.
 A more detailed format should be used for the CV that you put in your OPF or when submitting job applications.

 You should strive for consistency throughout the document.
 Do not change the way you present information mid-stream as this will make it difficult for the reader to find things in different parts of the CV.
 Remember, you are selling yourself to your audience.
 Therefore, you want to catch their eye and create interest in who you are.
 Your audience will lose interest before they glean your salient characteristics if your CV is excessively long or confusing.
 For example, always put dates to the left or right, rather than on the right for awards, on the left for position descriptions and within the text on other items.
 Another example is to use the same format to present job descriptions throughout, i.e., duties, accomplishments.